Hiring Great Talent or Just Guessing? 5 Ways to Measure Quality of Hire

 How to Measure:

-Survey hiring managers after 6 months on how satisfied they are with the hire.
+• Survey hiring managers after 6 months about how satisfied they are with the hire.
 I.e., Would you hire this person again?
-Did they ramp up quickly?
-Do they have the right attributes?
+Have they upleveled your team?

 Cons: